Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Introduction

-MTS schemes have also been shown to be applicable to Ab Initio MD (AIMD)~\cite{Liberatore2018}, and several recent works studied their use in machine learning approaches~\cite{Inizan2023,Fu2023,Osadchey2025,Mouvet2025,Cattin2026}.
-Note that the principle of MTS as described above is not readily applicable to NNPs, since there is no natural decomposition of the forces into \textquote{cheap} and \textquote{expensive} parts.
-Recently, we proposed~\cite{Cattin2026} a so-called distilled multi-time-step (DMTS) strategy for NNPs based on distillation~\cite{Hinton2015,Gou2021} of the FeNNix-Bio1(M) foundation model~\cite{Ple2025} which was performed via the FeNNol~\cite{Ple2024} library.
+MTS schemes are also applicable to \textit{ab initio} MD~\cite{Liberatore2018}, and several recent works studied their use in machine learning approaches~\cite{Inizan2023,Fu2023,Osadchey2025,Mouvet2025,Cattin2026}.
+Note that the principle of MTS as described above is not readily usable with NNPs, since there is no natural decomposition of the forces into \textquote{cheap} and \textquote{expensive} parts.
+Recently, we proposed~\cite{Cattin2026} a strategy based on distillation~\cite{Hinton2015,Gou2021} of the FeNNix-Bio1(M) foundation model~\cite{Ple2025} which was performed via the FeNNol~\cite{Ple2024} library.
 In this strategy, a small, less precise but fast-to-evaluate model is trained on data labeled with the FeNNix-Bio1(M) model instead of Density Functional Theory.
 Then, following the MTS procedure, this small model is applied in several iterations of an inner loop, before being corrected by an application of the difference between the large and small force models in an external loop.
 Therefore, by reducing the number of computations of the large expensive model, simulation speed is increased, enabling longer stable simulations.